Subhashinee-G-K/Angular-todo-app/README.md

 A simple and intuitive To-Do application built with **Angular** and **Firestore**.
 This app allows users to create, update, delete, and manage tasks in real time using Firestore's powerful cloud database.

 ## Features
-- Add, update, and delete tasks in real time.
+- Add new tasks with title.
+- Mark tasks as complete or incomplete.
+- Delete tasks from the list.
+- Set task priority (High, Medium, Low).
-- Persistent data storage with Firestore.
+- Persistent data storage with Firebase Firestore.
-- Responsive and modern UI using Angular.
+- Responsive UI using Angular Material.
 - Built for learning Angular and Firebase integration.

 ## Demo